 The intent element

 Next, is mens rea: guilty knowledge or intention to commit the prohibited act.
-Where the prohibited act is the possessing of an item, a person cannot be guilty of a crime where she did not know the it was there, or what it was.
+But what if the prohibited act is the possessing of an item?
+A person cannot be guilty of a possession crime where she did not know it was there, or what it was.

 Consider a real world example, “blind mules.“